Bill Douglas: Filmmaking career

 The Trilogy gained a wealth of critical plaudits but Douglas struggled to raise financing for his next project, and was forced to find other ways of earning a living.
 Mamoun Hassan, the former head of BFI Production, invited him to teach at the National Film and Television School from 1978 and he proved to be an inspiring presence.
 Hassan was also able, in his role as director of the National Film Finance Corporation to help realise the project of Comrades, Douglas's film about the 'Tolpuddle Martyrs', six Dorset farm labourers who in 1834 were arrested and tried for forming a trade union and subsequently transported to Australia.
 Even so, the film did not appear until 1986, six years after the screenplay had been completed.
 Dubbed a 'poor man's epic', Comrades continues Douglas's interest in the perseverance of the human spirit in the face of material adversity.
 It also brings to the fore his fascination with the world of optics and image-making, through a number of references to various forms of Victorian optical entertainments such as the magic lantern, the zoetrope, the peep show and the camera obscura.
 The story itself is mediated by the character of an itinerant magic lanternist who reappears in a number of roles.

 Comrades was to be Bill Douglas's last film.
 He died of cancer and is buried in the churchyard of Bishop's Tawton in Devon.
 He left behind him two unmade screenplays: Justified Sinner, an adaptation of James Hogg's celebrated novel The Private Memoirs and Confessions of a Justified Sinner, and Flying Horse, based on the life of pre-cinema pioneer Eadweard Muybridge.
 Another posthumous script, Ring of Truth, written during a fellowship to Strathclyde University in 1990, was produced by BBC Scotland in 1996.

+Personal life

+Bill Douglas lived with Peter Jewell (on whom Robert of the Trilogy was based) for much of his life.
+Of their relationship, Peter Jewell said in 2006:

 Legacy

 Douglas's legacy was not confined to his films.
-Along with Peter Jewell (on whom Robert of the Trilogy was based), he was a voracious collector of books, memorabilia, and artefacts relating to the history and prehistory of cinema.
-This core collection formed the basis of The Bill Douglas Cinema Museum, formerly The Bill Douglas Centre for the History of Cinema and Popular Culture housed at the University of Exeter, when it opened six years after his death.
-The Bill Douglas Cinema Museum contains an exhibition on Bill Douglas's life and work and holds his working papers, which can be accessed by researchers.
+Along with Peter Jewell, he was a voracious collector of books, memorabilia, and artefacts relating to the history and prehistory of cinema.
+This core collection formed the basis of the Bill Douglas Cinema Museum (formerly The Bill Douglas Centre for the History of Cinema and Popular Culture), housed at the University of Exeter, when it opened six years after his death.
+The museum contains an exhibition on Bill Douglas's life and work and holds his working papers, which can be accessed by researchers.

 In 2012, the Glasgow Short Film Festival announced the inaugural Bill Douglas Award for their International Short Film Competition, named in his honour.